Diving watch: Watches designed for extreme water resistance

-The design and actual availability of divers' watches certified for more than 1000 to 1200 m is not explicable solely by practical diving needs.
+The design and actual availability of divers' watches certified for more than 1000 to 1200 m is not explicable solely by practical diving needs nor crewed deep diving experiments, because of the constraints set by physiological limits for fit humans.
 The diving depth record for off-shore (saturation) diving was achieved in 1988 by a team of professional divers of the Comex S.A., industrial deep-sea diving company performing pipe line connection exercises at a depth of 534 m of seawater (msw/fsw) in the Mediterranean Sea as part of the Hydra 8 programme.
 In 1992, a Comex diver achieved a simulated 701 m of seawater depth in an on-shore hyperbaric chamber as part of the Hydra 10 programme.
 A Hydreliox (hydrogen-helium-oxygen) gas mixture was used as breathing gas.
-The watches used during this scientific record dives were Rolex Sea-Dwellers with a 1220 m depth rating and these feats were used in advertising.
+The watches used during these scientific record dives were Rolex Sea-Dwellers with a 1220 m depth rating and these feats were used in advertising.
 The complexity, medical problems and physiological limits such as those imposed by high pressure nervous syndrome and accompanying high costs of professional saturation diving to depths exceeding 300 m and the development of deep water atmospheric diving suits and remotely operated underwater vehicles in offshore oilfield drilling and production effectively nixed the need for ever deeper non-atmospheric crewed intervention in the ocean.
+These practical factors make watch depth ratings of more than 1000 to 1200 m marketing and technical show off curiosities.